hexabeast/Sytrace/README.md

 gdb -x sytrace.py
 ```

 When it asks "Base PID for filtering? (empty for none) :", if you want to log only the children of a given process (like your bash prompt), enter the PID of this process.
 The process itself won't be traced, only its children.
-To try the tool, we will monitor the whole OS : leave the field empty and press enter
+To try the tool, we will monitor the whole OS : leave the field empty and press enter.

 When it asks "Breakpoint ? (procnum:line,procnum2:line2... or empty for none) :", leave empty for the moment, this will be explained later in the readme.